Element repository

 Push a few buttons or make a few clicks and then compare the current state of the element with a baseline snapshot of that state.

 Element repository (Elements tab) contains all your view elements along with the baseline snapshot of their state.
-It is your central view element storage, that is accessible from the Test Editor (Tests tab).
+It is your central view element storage, that is accessible from the Test editor (Tests tab).
 If you are familiar with modern test automation concepts, you can think of the elements within the repository as page objects with advanced functionality.

 Embracing Reuse

 During test automation, it is very important to avoid duplication in tests for the reduction of future maintenance and to save time.
-The Element Repository was designed with this in mind and has several features to help to achieve maximum reuse and therefore increase the efficiency of testing.
+The Element repository was designed with this in mind and has several features to help to achieve maximum reuse and therefore increase the efficiency of testing.

 Snapshot data can be referenced from test